DUNE/cdr/README.md

 You may need the second run to get the paging and numbering correct.

-The technical editors are responsible for producing a "official" final versions with all the editing guides removed.
-To produce a "final" version yourself replace each `pdflatex` command with this one:
+The technical editors are responsible for producing a clean final version of each volume with all the editing markup removed.
+To compare the “working” readme volume with its “clean” counterpart, first save the pdf to a new name (to avoid overwriting), then compile the source again, replacing each `pdflatex volume-readme` command with this one:

     pdflatex "\def\isfinal{1} \input{volume-readme}"

+This command can be used to produce a clean compilation of any volume.

 Repository
 ---